Aquatic plants are essential for a well-balanced pond and healthy aquatic ecosystem. They provide many important services such as...

-On the other hand, too much plant material in and around a stormwater pond can cause significant problems such as sedimentation and filling-in, stagnancy and low oxygen areas, obstructed pipes and outfalls, impediments to maintenance equipment, and overall unsightliness.
+On the other hand, too much plant material in and around a stormwater pond can cause significant problems such as sedimentation, reduced volume, reduced residence time, stagnancy, noxious odors, obstructed pipes and outfalls, impediments to maintenance equipment, and overall unsightliness.

 What kinds of plants are concerning you?

 My pond has become very cloudy and green, like pea soup, or has a thin film of bright green or red "scum" floating on the water surface.

 Filamentous algae form green, "hair-like" strands that grow on the surface of other plants or objects in the water.
 They do not have roots, leaves or flowers.
 In large blooms, filamentous algae can break loose and form large floating mats.